-One farmer reports, “And whoever did that the person would not get malaria sickness for the whole rainy season or even 1 year sometimes.
+One farmer reports, “And whoever did that, the person would not get malaria sickness for the whole rainy season or even one year sometimes.
 I myself do it every year with my family and i see its benefits.
-Eating the 7 seeds would not stop mosquitoes from biting you, but no matter they bite you cannot get malaria.”
+Eating the seven seeds would not stop mosquitoes from biting you, but no matter they bite you cannot get malaria.”

-People eat the seeds for many different health purposes, such as poor vision, low sperm count, insomnia, for quicker weight-loss and quicker headache relief.
+People eat the seeds for many different health purposes, such as poor vision, low sperm count, insomnia, quicker weight-loss and faster headache relief.
 Some people peel off the outer layer and eat 2 or 3 seeds a day.
-They say it helps their diabetic condition.
+They believe that it helps their diabetic condition.

-One note on eating Moringa Oleifera seeds – unless you harvest your own, do not eat any without first finding out where they are from to ensure they have not been grown with chemicals or have been sprayed.
-Ours seeds from Africa are all-natural and have not been sprayed or treated with any chemicals.
+One note on eating Moringa Oleifera seeds – unless you harvest your own, do not eat any without first finding out how they are grown to ensure they have not been grown or sprayed with chemicals or pesticides.

-13542 W. Sacred Earth Place, Tucson, AZ 85735
+13542 W. Sacred Earth Place